Hawking-type singularity theorems for worldvolume energy inequalities: Forward and backward comparison results

 which, together with the comparison result referenced above (taking $\tilde{\beta}_i = \max_{\x \in \overline{U}_i} H(\x)$), proves the claim. \end{proof}

 \begin{rem}

 \begin{enumerate} \item The proof of Lemma \ref{lem:inf_area_comp_forward} is based on a result in \cite[Thm.
-4.6]{treude2013volume}, which relies on future causal completeness of the surface $\Sigma$ in order to conclude that any point in the evolution $\mathcal{S}_{A,t}$ is reached by a maximizing timelike geodesic from $A$.
-In our case the latter is guaranteed by Lemma \ref{lem: normalexpslices} so the result holds without the assumptions of $\Sigma$ being future causally complete or Cauchy.
-This will be essential in our backwards comparison result later, as the future comparison will be applied to the evolution of $\Sigma$, which may not be Cauchy or FCC even if $\Sigma$ is. \item Note that, if $\kappa <0$ and $\beta \geq -(n-1)\sqrt{|\kappa|}$, then $f_{\kappa,\beta}$ is monotonically increasing (cf.\ Remark \ref{rem: comparisonconstants}), i.e., we get for $t \leq T$
+8]{treude2013volume}, which relies on $\Sigma$ being a Cauchy surface (or at least future causally complete) in order to conclude that any point in the evolution $\mathcal{S}_{A,t}$ is reached by a maximizing timelike geodesic from $A$.
+However this is the only place where $\Sigma$ being Cauchy is necessary.
+If we restrict ourselves to $(t,\x)$ such that there exists an open neighbourhood $U$ of $\x$ in $\Sigma$ and an $\epsilon >0$ such that $\exp^+_{\Sigma}|_{(-\epsilon, t+\epsilon)\times U}$ is a diffeomorphism onto an open subset of $M$, then the argument goes through without assuming that $\Sigma$ is Cauchy.
+This will be relevant when applying the previous Lemma in proving our backwards comparison result Lemma \ref{lem: infinites_backwards_comp}, as it will be applied to a level set in the evolution of $\Sigma$, which does not have to be a Cauchy surface in general. \item Note that, if $\kappa <0$ and $\beta \geq -(n-1)\sqrt{|\kappa|}$, then $f_{\kappa,\beta}$ first monotonically decreases to some minimum before monotonically increasing (cf.\ Remark \ref{rem:compgeoms}), i.e., we get for $t \leq T$